🚀 Start Deploying into Kubernetes, today. Install Now

 How do KEDA components work?

-It is easy to deploy KEDA on any Kubernetes cluster, as it doesn’t need overwriting or duplication of existing functionalities.
+Deploying KEDA on any Kubernetes cluster is easy, as it doesn’t need overwriting or duplication of existing functionalities.
 Once deployed and the components are ready, the event-based scaling starts with the external event source (refer to Fig. A).
 The scaler will continuously monitor for events based on the source set in ScaledObject and pass the metrics to the metrics adapter in case of any trigger events.
 The metrics adapter then adapts the metrics and provides them to the controller component, which then scales up or down the deployment based on the scaling rules set in ScaledObject.

 Note that KEDA activates or deactivates a deployment by scaling the number of replicas to zero or one.
 It then triggers HPA to scale the number of workloads from one to n based on the cluster resources.